Herman Brown- CACI Board of Directors passed July 22, 2025

 Lake Como Community is again:

-City of Fort Worth Neighborhood of the Year 2 Years runnings
+City of Fort Worth Neighborhood of the Year 2 Years running

 Past Reunion Vesper Service ministers (also Rev. Larry Atkins and now add 2024 Pastor Prince Charles Ray)